sophiemachin/mapping_sandbox/README.md

 #### Generate the html

 Run `folium_chloropleth.py` to generate an html file.

+    python folium_cloropleth.py

 It is currently set up to read the output from the json cleaner above.
 The html is not centred or zoomed perfectly on the UK, rather it is a compromise between showing the mainland in as much detail as possible while also included as many islands as possible.

 The output html file can be used, for example, in an iframe in a static website.